Bevy Systems

 let mut system = IntoSystem::into_system(hello_world);

 Resources, commands, and queries, all describe ways of fetching data to and from the ECS.
-So your parameters are a declarative way of interacting with your game World
+So your parameters are a declarative way of interacting with the data from your game's World

 .